Vocal Cord Dysfunction (VCD)

 ×

-VCD, a type of irritable larynx syndrome, is an upper airway disorder related to irritation of the voice box.
+Inducible laryngeal obstruction is an upper airway disorder related to irritation of the voice box.
 Normal breathing requires the vocal cords to remain open so air can pass in and out of the lungs.
-During a VCD episode, the vocal cords start to close involuntarily during inhalation.
-Since your airway is narrowed, you may feel like you can’t inhale.
-Sometimes, sounds may come from your throat during an episode.
-VCD is frequently misunderstood, misdiagnosed, and mistaken for asthma or a severe allergic reaction because of similar symptoms.
+During an ILO episode, the vocal cords start to close involuntarily during inhalation.
+This narrows your airway, making it difficult to inhale.
+When these symptoms are triggered by exercise, it is called exercise-induced laryngeal obstruction (EILO).

 Our Locations

-Duke Voice Care has locations in Durham and Raleigh.
+We have clinic locations in Durham and Raleigh.
 Find one near you.

 Treatments

-Speech Therapy for Vocal Cord Dysfunction
+Speech Therapy

 Voice Therapy

-For many, VCD can cause throat strain during and after episodes.
+For many, ILO can cause throat strain during and after episodes.
 If this occurs, the voice itself can become strained or hoarse.
 A speech-language pathologist will guide you through vocal exercises to improve breathing, reduce throat strain, and find your optimal pitch and volume for strong, healthy speaking.
 Improving your voice will not only help you speak more easily and clearly, but it can reduce your throat irritation and shortness of breath.

 Call for an Appointment